Ballymena Academy: Sport

 Sport is an important part of Ballymena Academy and the school is well known as one of the most successful in Northern Ireland, notably at rugby.

 Head of girls' sport is Diane McNeill and head of boys' sport is John Nicholl.

 The main boys' sport at Ballymena Academy is rugby.
-At the Kingspan Stadium, Belfast, the school won the 2010 Ulster Schools Cup final when they beat Belfast Royal Academy 10–7.
+At the Kingspan Stadium, Belfast, the school won the 2010 Ulster Schools Cup final when they beat Belfast Royal Academy 10–7.In 2023 Ballymena Academy took another visit to the Kingspan Stadium where they played against Royal Belfast Academical Institution in the Ulster Schools Cup final.
 Previous wins were recorded in 1972 and 1981.
 The school has also won the Subsidiary Shield on seven occasions - more than any other school.

 The Medallion (under 15) team has won the Medallion Shield twice, in 1970 and 2018.
 A share of the shield was secured twice after drawn finals.

 In 2021, the school won the first ever Danske Bank U16s Schools Cup, beating Methodist College Belfast 29-17.

 The main girls' sport is hockey and the Ulster Schools Cup has been won outright on six occasions.
 The trophy has also been shared a further three times after drawn finals.
 The most recent win was in 2001.
 Following this, they have proceeded to the Kate Russel All Ireland school girls hockey championship.
 In 2014 the 1XI reached the schools cup semi-final at Lisnagarvey, they lost on penalty flicks, after a 3–3 draw, to Rainey Endowed school.